Dobeash/Munge/FUNCTIONS.md

 	  FIRST-LINE data

 	DESCRIPTION:
 	  Returns the first non-empty line of a file.
-	  FIRST-LINE is a function! value.
+	  FIRST-LINE is a #(function!) value.

 	ARGUMENTS:
 	  data          [file! url! string! binary!]

+### first-value

+	USAGE:
+	  FIRST-VALUE blk

+	DESCRIPTION:
+	  Returns the first non-empty value of a block.
+	  FIRST-VALUE is a #(function!) value.

+	ARGUMENTS:
+	  blk           [block!]

 ### flatten